Give students credit for their focus with ON TASK

 - For the On Task category, it is helpful to have the student order on the App match the student seat assignments.
-Use “Seatings” in the Teacher Dashbord to create listings by seat assignments (Seatings is not available in the free Bronze plan).
+Use “Seatings” in the Teacher Dashbord to create listings by seat assignments.
 To Choose how student names are listed on the App, press the light blue area just below the name of the Course and choose an option below “Select Order.”
 Choices are: random, alphabetical by first name, alphabetical by last name, or by Seatings.

-- To start a new scoring event, select the “New Scoring” button that is at the end of the student list.
+- To start a new scoring event, select the “Reset Scoring” button that is at the end of the student list.

 - The Scoring App should have a button that reads “More Scoring Options.”
 If you don’t see it go to the App’s “Home” screen (look at the bottom of the page that lists your Courses) and then “Settings.”
 In settings you can turn on “More Scoring Options” which has nine scoring choices instead of three.